Working Memory in a Recurrent Spiking Neural Networks With Heterogeneous Synaptic Delays: Discussion

 \subsection{Memory capacity and the role of heterogeneous delays}

-We have demonstrated that a recurrent SNN with heterogeneous synaptic delays can be trained end-to-end to reproduce arbitrary target spike patterns.
-The result is noteworthy from a capacity standpoint: the entire network is parameterised by a single weight tensor $\mathbf{W} \in \mathbb{R}^{N \times N \times D}$ of dimension $N^2 \times D = 256^2 \times 41 \approx 2.7 \times 10^6$ parameters, yet it can faithfully store $M$ patterns each of $N \times T$ binary values.
-This compression is made possible precisely by the temporal structure introduced by the $D$ delay channels: rather than requiring one parameter per stored bit, the network exploits the sequential dependencies between consecutive windows of length $D$ to represent the entire pattern as a chain of overlapping Spiking Motifs~\citep{Perrinet2023,Kronland-Martinet2025}.
-This provides concrete evidence that heterogeneous delays are a computational asset rather than a biological nuisance --- a point argued theoretically in~\citet{Izhikevich2006} and in the context of learnable delays by~\citet{Grimaldi2023a} and~\citet{Hammouamri2023}, and now demonstrated in a recurrent working-memory setting.
+We have demonstrated that a recurrent SNN with heterogeneous synaptic delays can store and reproduce arbitrary target spike patterns, with the analytical weight initialisation alone achieving perfect recall ($F_1 = 1.0$) on a benchmark of $M=16$ patterns of $T=1000$ steps.
+The result is noteworthy from a capacity standpoint: the entire network is parameterised by a single weight tensor $\mathbf{W} \in \mathbb{R}^{N \times N \times D}$ of dimension $N^2 \cdot D = 1024^2 \cdot 41 \approx 43 \times 10^6$ parameters, yet it faithfully stores $M$ patterns each of $N \cdot T$ binary values.
+This compression is made possible precisely by the temporal structure introduced by the $D$ delay channels: rather than requiring one parameter per stored bit, the network exploits the sequential dependencies between consecutive context windows of length $D$ to represent the entire pattern as a chain of overlapping Spiking Motifs~\citep{Perrinet2023,Kronland-Martinet2025}.
+The memory limit is determined by parameter count rather than interference --- the marginal parameter cost per additional stored pattern is zero, and the capacity scales as $N^2 \cdot D$, linear in the delay depth.
+This provides concrete evidence that heterogeneous delays are a computational asset rather than a biological nuisance, a point argued theoretically in~\citet{Izhikevich2006} and demonstrated empirically in the context of learnable delays in feedforward~\citep{Grimaldi2023a,Hammouamri2023} and recurrent architectures~\citep{Queant2025,Meszaros2025}, and which we extend here to a full working-memory setting.

+The robustness experiments further strengthen this interpretation.
+The network tolerates up to 25\% bit-flip noise in the trigger window, requires only $75\%$ of the full trigger duration for reliable recall, and maintains perfect retrieval with up to $87.5\%$ of trigger neurons silenced.
+This progressive degradation profile is consistent with the network operating as an attractor: the stored patterns correspond to stable fixed points of the recurrent dynamics, and the trigger window provides a partial cue that the network completes autonomously --- the same mechanism proposed for hippocampal pattern completion~\citep{Villette2015}.